 I have always said I do my best thinking when I do a long drive.
 In the 2.5 hours, it takes me to get to Pittsburgh, I have had some time to think.
 I want changes in my life but wasn’t sure how to do changes I want.

 That was where going to Pittsburgh came in.
 I realized I need little steps.
 My head is so full of ideas, but I lose interest quick.
 Why?
 I do way too much.
 Baby steps, that is what I need.

 My mom does a roast every Sunday.
 So there is always leftovers. recipes for leftover roast beef when you search it usually comes up with hash.
 I wanted different.

 Roast Beef Stuffed Baked Potatoes

 So where did the Roast Beef Stuffed Baked Potatoes idea come from?
-Honestly, it was from a deli that opened up near my work.
-This deli called, McAllister’s, which is a chain I found out, is known for these mammoth baked potatoes.
+It was from a deli that opened up near my work.
+This deli called, McAllister’s, which is a chain.
+They are known for these mammoth stuffed baked potatoes.

 - Rub the skin with olive oil